Tractable ADMM Schemes for Computing KKT Points and Local Minimizers for $\ell_0$-Minimization Problems: Properties of the MPCC reformulation

-While \eqref{L0min} is reformulated as a continuous problem, \eqref{mpcc} is still a mathematical program with complementarity constraints.
-It may be recalled that MPCCs are ill-posed nonconvex nonlinear programs in that standard regularity conditions (such as LICQ or MFCQ) fail to hold at any feasible point~\cite{luo96mathematical}.
+While \eqref{L0min} can now be reformulated as a continuous problem, \eqref{mpcc} is still an MPCC.
+It may be recalled that MPCCs are ill-posed nonconvex nonlinear programs in that standard regularity conditions (such as LICQ or MFCQ) may fail to hold at any feasible point~\cite{luo96mathematical}.
 Moreover, global resolution of such problems is generally challenging.
-For problem \eqref{mpcc}, it may be verified that both the MPCC-LICQ and MPCC-MFCQ fail at feasible points where $x^++x^-$ has zero entries (when the redundant constraint $x^+ + x^- \geq 0$ is added to make \eqref{mpcc} a formal MPCC). \uvs{We now consider what constraint qualifications do hold at a feasible point of \eqref{mpcc}.}
+We now discuss what constraint qualifications do hold at a feasible point of \eqref{mpcc}.